johnmtayag/Amazon-Recommender-System/README.md

 ### Defining Constants and Basis
 The process begins by defining the necessary constants and creating an orthonormal basis of sinusoids.
 This involves:
 - Setting up 10 pairs of sinusoids at increasing frequencies along with a bias curve.
-- Collecting each groupinng of 48 time interval measurements (representing measurements taken at 30-minute intervals over a day).
+- Collecting each grouping of 48 time interval measurements into an array for processing.

 The basis vectors are constructed as follows:
-1. Calculate the step size and initialize the basis vectors.
+1. Calculate a step size and formulate the basis vectors as a bias vector and cosine/sine function pairs with increasing frequency values.
-2. Append cosine and sine functions to the basis vectors for each frequency.
+2. Append the desired number of vectors to an array to prepare for matrix operations.

 ### Visualizing Basis Sinusoids
 To understand how each sinusoid contributes to the overall model, we plot the first five basis sinusoids.
-This visualization helps in comprehending the individual components used in the Fourier Transform.
+This visualization helps in understanding how the individual components are used in the Fourier Transform.

 <p align="center">
   <img src="images/first_five_basis_sinusoids.png" alt="First 5 Basis Sinusoids" width="400"/>
 </p>

 ### Comparing Projected Reconstructions to Original Curves
-Power generation curves are approximated by projecting them onto the basis vectors.
+The power generation curves are approximated by projecting them onto the basis vectors.
 This comparison shows how increasing the number of basis vector projections makes the resulting reconstruction more accurate.

 **Comparison of Original and Approximated Curves**:
 <p align="center">